geminerald/pressie/README.md

 As each feature was added it was thoroughly tested and each feature that it interacted with was also tested to ensure that they were not affected.

+Testing of new components was tested before each commit.

 ##### Testing Against the User Goals:

 * A website that serves as an online wishlist to be able to share with their friends and family.
- - The website does store wishlists on a database which can be securely accessed by a third party.
+ - The website does store wishlists on a database which will be able to be securely accessed by a third party.
 * Simple and consistent theme and styles throughout to encourage engagement and provide a good user experience across generations.
  - The design is kept simple and consistent with relatively few elements on each page.
 * A website that allows one to quickly and easily locate gifts that someone actually wants.